Rergis/repo/README.md

 # Repo
-Small collection of shell scripts that do small things.
-(Hosted here becuase I don't wanna loose them).
+Personal backup of shell scripts that do small (and useful) things for me.